 He does squats, dead lifts, bench press and a ton of speed work on his “Athletic Days.”
 On Tuesdays and Thursdays, he trains on the field where he does a lot of conditioning, stretching and mobility work.

-Monahan says he has found these workouts to be helpful because his knees are in great shape and he feels super springy.
+Monahan said he has found these workouts to be helpful because his knees are in great shape and he feels super springy.
 He pays for all of his training out of his own pocket, which shows he is truly invested in pursuing football.

 The football season, which usually happens in the fall, has been pushed back to the spring of 2021.
 “We should be hitting the field in October,” Monahan said.
 He thinks they will not be doing padded practice.
 Instead, they will be doing “shells,” which are helmets, shoulder pads and athletic shorts.
-He says he would not be surprised if practice is postponed until after November if the pandemic is still happening in San Diego.
+He said he would not be surprised if practice is postponed until after November if the pandemic is still happening in San Diego.

 “At first I felt it was really hard to keep a positive mindset and a growth mindset,” Monahan said when asked about his life under quarantine.
 It was hard for the team because they were looking strong like a championship team.

-When it all kind of stopped, it felt like the wind at our back wasn’t there anymore,” Monahan says.
+When it all kind of stopped, it felt like the wind at our back wasn’t there anymore,” Monahan said.
 He felt like there was not any motivation to train anymore because nothing was pushing them.

 The first week of quarantine was hard for him, but he knew he needed to train.
 “If I’m not working, my competition is going to outwork me,” Monahan said.
 He has wanted to get to the next level and did not want to sit around and feel sorry for everyone, so he got right back to work.